Tom-Hirschberger/MMM-ProfileControl/README.md

 The aim of this module is to provide a possibility to organize profiles into horizontal areas (like pages) and vertical ones (i.e. to set an profile within MMM-CalenderExt).
 It is possible to set the current vertical index or horizontal index by notifications.
 Additionally you can only decrement or increment these values with notifications.

 If you like the module displays an indicator of the pages and and/or an indicator of the current profile.
+The icons which are displayed can be overridden by configuration options (all free Font-Awesome icons are supported).

 Additionally configureable notifications can be send each time a specific profile is selected.